AIS-UCLA/website-astro/src/pages/join.md

 ## Eligibility

 For our transformers fellowship, we're looking for students who meet any of the following requirements:
-For our transformers fellowship, we're looking for students who meet any of the following requirements:

 - Have taken CS 31 or an equivalent class OR
 - Have worked on a Python project OR